 Saudi Arabia signs MoUs with IBM, Alibaba and Huawei on AI

-Oct 22 (Reuters) - The Saudi Authority for Data and Artificial Intelligence on Thursday signed three memorandums of understanding with IBM IBM.N, Alibaba BABA.N and Huawei at a summit in the kingdom, state news agency SPA said.
+Oct 22 (Reuters) - The Saudi Authority for Data and Artificial Intelligence on Thursday signed memorandums of understanding with IBM IBM.N, Alibaba BABA.N and Huawei in areas of artificial intelligence (AI) at a summit in the kingdom, state news agency SPA said.

+SDAIA and Alibaba Cloud announced an MoU to partner in supporting Saudi Arabia’s path to develop smart cities through AI, SPA said.

+"Saudi Arabia’s Vision 2030 has clear goals to transform KSA cities into smart ones by unlocking the value of city data as a national asset to realize Vision 2030 aspirations," said Abdullah Bin Sharaf Alghandi, President of SDAIA.

 ((Yousef.Saba@thomsonreuters.com; +971562166204))